josepedro/wedding-gallery/README.md

 - ```python manage.py test weddinggallery```

-CircleCi was apllied in this project too.
+In order to achieve the high quality standards for the production environment, CircleCi was apllied.

 ## Deploy